shalva97/questions/README.md

 - how we can use Set in multithreading environment?
 Things to do If I need to work with some collection in multithreading environment?
 - what are AtomicBoolean, AtomicOtherThings?
 - Volatile keyword in Java?
-- deadlock vs race condition
+- deadlock vs race condition.
+How to prevent them?
 - How JVM understands that another thread is doing work inside @Synchronised block?
 - What is the synchronised keyword in Java?
 ### RxJava